codeconscious/ccvtac/README.md

   // Count of entries to show for `history` command "historyDisplayCount": 20,

+  // The audio format (codec) to extract audio to.
+  // Options: best, aac, alac, flac, m4a, mp3, opus, vorbis, wav
+  // Not all options are available for all videos.
+  "audioFormat": "best",

+  // The audio quality to use, with 10 being the lowest and 0 being the highest.
+  "audioQuality": 0,

   // Split videos with chapters into separate files?
   "splitChapters": true,